Temporary Lovers

-Temporary Lovers aka Temporary Lover was a 1989 single for US group, The Controllers.
+"Temporary Lovers" (aka "Temporary Lover") was a 1989 single for US group, The Controllers.
 The song was included on their album that was released the same year.

 Background

-The song which was written by Donnell Spencer and Sam Sims was included on The Controllers' seventh album, Just in Time which was released in 1989.
+The song was written by Donnell Spencer and Sam Sims and included on The Controllers' seventh album, Just in Time which was released in 1989.
 It was produced and arranged by Donnell Spencer, Jr. and Sam Sims for D.S.
 Coda Productions.
 It was released in May, 1989.

 The video clip for the song was directed by Rupert Wainwright.